aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Second, to precompute.
-We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the runtime environment where a variable will live -- letting the interpreter fetch it without looking up the name.
+We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the runtime environment where a variable will live -- letting the interpreter skip looking up the name.

-There's a third potential win in rewriting the program as we compile it -- 'optimization'.
+There's a third potential win, in rewriting the program as we compile it -- 'optimization'.
 Perhaps the compiler could notice that `[i*2 for i in range(10)]` would go faster as `list(range(0, 20, 2))`.
 This is precomputation in a broader, open-ended sense (sometimes called the